 When my daughter was 2, I decided to learn Chinese with her.
 Initially, she was resistant to new Mandarin words and would demand, “No more Chinese, mommy!”
 Thankfully, Chinese music won her heart as well as little brother’s.
-Years later, Chinese songs continue to keep both of my children interested in speaking Chinese.
-Now they’re often sing and dancing, putting on silly shows together!
+Years later, Chinese songs continue to encourage my kids to speak the minority language.
+Now they’re often sing and dancing, putting on grand concerts in our living room!